ernesto-butto/catwizard-blog/_posts/2018-12-10-integrations.md

 ![Time]({{ "/assets/images/time.jpg"}})

 Yes, the best executives in the world go to great lengths to learn how to save their time, so they can use where it matters most, where it makes a difference.

-However, there is a way to use systems to create pockets of time for everyone in the business.
-For the customer, employee, provider, manager, stakeholder, and for the most important person of all, for you...
+There is, however, a magic artifact that comes in many forms that has repeatly been tested and creates pockets of times, so we can store it, save it, re-use it.

-What is the way?
-You might ask, well there are not many, one of them I can talk about...
-Systems.
+It has evolved throught the centuries, from ancient times, and today it's precent in many forms.
+Systmes, rules, automations, information flow.

 "But I already have systems in the business" you might say... "in fact we have many.
 And man, what a complication it is!
 It's overwhelming!"

 But ask your self, are your systems working together ? are they **team** players or individualists?
-Are they designed to **collaborate and to create a better system or eco-system** for everyone or are they wasting lots of your time?
+Are they designed to **collaborate and to create a better system (eco-system)** for everyone? or are they wasting lots of your time?
 Do they help you to provide the service expected by today's standards?

 The design and successful implementation of integrations create a wealth of time.
 Just in time information converts into fast service, and less worry.